kahuwi/esstape/README.md

 # esstape
-Decodes tapes for the 3ESS phone switch
+Decodes tapes for the Dimension 2000 phone switch